 The mm-sync service must store the extracted metadata in the database tables and fields (columns) specified in the configuration.
-The mm-sync configuration file defines the mapping of metadata fields to database fields for each of the audio, video, and photo types of media.
+The mm-sync configuration file defines the mapping of metadata fields to database fields for audio, video, and photo files.
 You can modify this mapping to change which metadata fields get uploaded to QDB databases and which database tables and fields the various metadata fields get stored in.
 For information on how to do this, see the <Configuration>/<Database>/<Synchronization>/<ConfigurableMetadata> element in the mm-sync configuration description.